This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 While some games require you to use a virtual reality headset (such as Meta’s new Oculus headset and hand tech), tech commentators are expecting that most of the metaverse will be accessible as the internet is now, on phones, tablets or PCs.

-We now have what many consider to be metaverse prototypes (virtual worlds that move beyond gaming), most notably user-created virtual worlds Decentraland and The Sandbox – and their virtual real estate is proving valuable.
+We now have what many consider to be metaverse prototypes (virtual worlds that move beyond games), most notably user-created virtual worlds Decentraland and The Sandbox – and their virtual real estate is proving valuable.
 The Sandbox, which has reached 2m registered users, saw 65,000 transactions in 2021 totaling $350mn.
 According to the FT, during 2021, ‘Land’ values rose considerably, from $100 per Land in January to $15,000 in December.

 The metaverse looks likely to build on the idea of Web3: a decentralised internet where blockchain technology makes it possible for users to control their own internet identity without the involvement of third parties.
 Blockchains also enable smart contracts which open a whole new world of ecommerce – from virtual to virtual, virtual to physical and physical to virtual.
 According to a report from the Investors Chronical Into the metaverseThe goal for tech companies is to wrap this marketplace in immersive augmented and virtual reality worlds”.